c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 #### 2.2.2) Package user.

-Now imagine a different scenario; where the Package user wants to select a different plugin language than that the one which has been set by the Package maintainer.
-They would need to inform the configuration system about this, and this means passing information to the configure script.
-The configure script would therefore need to be altered so that it can support
+Now imagine a different scenario; where the Package user wants to select plugin language which is different to the one which has been set by the Package maintainer.
+In order to accomplish this, the Package user would somehow need to inform the configuration system about this fact.
+In the context of the GNU Autotools system, this means passing information - in the form of command line options, to the package's configure script.
+However, in order to be able to do this, the configure script would first need to be altered, so that it could support having such information passed to it.

+Looking through the output from ```--configure --help``` which was displayed earlier, we can see that there are a number of options which are listed under the ```Optional Packages:``` section.
+It would be immensely helpful if the configure script supplied an option which would allow it to support the specification of a Bison Skeleton file.
+That is, it provided an option akin to the following;

 ```
 --with-bison-skeleton=<yes|no|name_skeleton_file>
 ```

-If the macro which was listed above in Code listing no. 1, might require configuration information to be passed to it, then it should have additional code added to it which will allow it to facilitate this functionality.
+In order to get the configure script to support such an option, we will need to add additional functionality to the ```AX_TEST_MACRO```.

+It almost goes without saying, that in order to get the ```AX_TEST_MACRO``` to support such functionality, additional code will need to be added to it.
 At a bare minimum, this additional code should invoke the GNU Autoconf ```AC_ARG_WITH``` macro, in a manner which is similar to that shown in lines 6 -> 16 below.

 ```
 01 AC_DEFUN(